-- Shall not be smaller in size than the outlet pipe size of the valve, or have any reducing couplings or other restrictions. - · Shall not be plugged or blocked. - · Shall not be exposed to freezing temperatures. - · Shall be of material listed for hot water distribution. - Shall be installed so as to allow complete drainage of both the Temperature-Pressure Relief Valve and the discharge pipe. - Must terminate a maximum of six inches above a floor drain or external to the building.
-In cold climates, it is recommended that the discharge pipe be terminated at an adequate drain inside building. - Shall not have any valve or other obstruction between the relief valve and the drain.
+- Shall not be smaller in size than the outlet pipe size of the valve, or have any reducing couplings or other restrictions. - · Shall not be plugged or blocked. - Shall be of material listed for hot water distribution. - Shall be installed so as to allow complete drainage of both the temperature-pressure relief valve and the discharge pipe. - Shall terminate a maximum of six inches above a floor drain or external to the building.
+In cold climates, it is recommended that the discharge pipe be terminated at an adequate drain inside the building. - Shall not have any valve or other obstruction between the relief valve and the drain.